 Reduction of elevated intraocular pressure (IOP) in patients with open angle glaucoma or ocular hypertension.

-- As monotherapy in patients in whom topical beta-blocker therapy is contraindicated. - As adjunctive therapy to other intraocular pressure lowering medications when the target IOP is not achieved with a single agent (see Section 5.1).
+- As monotherapy in patients in whom topical beta-blocker therapy is contraindicated. - As adjunctive therapy to other intraocular pressure lowering medications when the target IOP is not achieved with a single agent.